Baseer1255/Assignment/README.md

 Hi I am Baseer and currently studying in Green valley Educational Institute.
-I am a learner and cuurently learning python.
+I am a learner and curently learning python.